WILLIAM HENRY BLACKBURN

 Zebulon Baird 300 acres on Suggs Creek

 Wilson County Tennessee Land records show that on October 31, 1806 William Blackburn and Zebulon Baird bought a track of land on Cedar Lick Creek from Jack Spickard.
-The family may still live in NC, see paragraph below, but William was preparing for a move to Tennessee.
+It is probably that this is Jacob Spickard that married the oldest daughter, Annie Baird, or Zebulon and Lydia.
+However, I have a from Wilson County Deed

 By 1811 William Blackburn has become a member of the Mt.
 Olivet Baptist church in Leesville TN.
 This is from the Tennessee Archives, probably a history of churches in Wilson County.